MotivatedCreation/JPSFetchedResultsCollection/README.md

 # Usage

 ### Allocating a Container
-**NOTE: The order of the NSFetchedResultsControllers in the array passed in to the constructor determines the order of the sections.
-The same goes for the NSFetchRequests.**
+Allocate an instance of the JPSFetchedResultsContainer using either NSFetchedResultsControllers or NSFetchRequests.
+The order of the NSFetchedResultsControllersn or NSFetchRequests in the array determines the order of the entity sections.

 ```
 let fetchedResultsContainer = JPSFetchedResultsContainer(fetchedResultsControllers: [...], managedObjectContext: context)